acsevillam/LearningML/README.md

-# LearningML
+# Learning Machine Learning

 Notebooks and Scripts on Machine Learning

 This repository has some notebooks and scripts I did while studing how to implement some machine learning algorithms.